yangboz/elasticsearch-image/README.md

 | index.image.ignore_metadata_error| ignore errors happened during extract metadata from image | True |

 ## ChangeLog

+#### 2.4.0 (2016-10-28)
+- upgrade to 2.4.1
+- remove support from maven, because is hard to remember update the dependency, if you using Maven for eclipse, please install buildship gradle plugin, it should work as expected.

 #### 2.4.0 (2016-09-28)
 - upgrade to 2.4.0